exasol/virtual-schemas/jdbc-adapter/README.md

 ALTER VIRTUAL SCHEMA hive REFRESH TABLES t1 t2; -- refresh only these tables
 ```

 Or set properties.
-This might update the metadata (if you change the remote database) or not.
+Depending on the adapter and the property you set this might update the metadata or not.
+In our example the metadata are affected, because afterwards the virtual schema will only expose two virtul tables.
 ```sql
 ALTER VIRTUAL SCHEMA hive SET TABLE_FILTER='CUSTOMERS, CLICKS';
 ```

-Or unset properties:
+Finally you can unset properties:
 ```sql
 ALTER VIRTUAL SCHEMA hive SET TABLE_FILTER=null;
 ```

-Or drop the virtual schema
+Or drop the virtual schema:
 ```sql
 DROP VIRTUAL SCHEMA hive CASCADE;
 ```